Governance & Board

 Describe a perfect Saturday morning.

 A perfect Saturday morning for me would be one on which I wake up without an alarm clock.
 I’d go downstairs and have my prayer and reading time uninterrupted.
-After which, I’d go for a 2 – 3 mile run.
+I’d look at the calendar and realize that there is no sports practice or games for the kids until the afternoon.
+After which, I’d work out with my wife at the gym.
 After returning, I’d have breakfast with the family to catch up on things and discuss the plans for the day.
-The perfect plan would be one when none of the games overlap, we can go to every game together as a family, and the first game starting at noon so we don’t have to rush.
+The perfect plan would be doing one of my favorite activities which is to watch my kids play games in their respective sports.
+None of the games would overlap, and we could go to every game together as a family and the first game would start at noon, so we don’t have to rush.

 What's one of your favorite Bible passages and why?